top of page

 What is the Smallsat Education Conference?

-The Smallsat Education Conference provides hands-on training for educators and students, networking opportunities with industry experts, and insights from exhibitors and vendors.
+The SmallSat Education Conference provides hands-on training for educators and students, networking opportunities with industry experts, and insights from exhibitors and vendors.
 Managed by Aerospace and Innovation Academy, The Wolfpack CubeSat Development Team, and BLUECUBE Aerospace, the event engages attendees with CubeSats, ThinSats, and High-Altitude Balloon programs, offering authentic experiences to help bring space education to the classroom.

 Copy of 20221029_102531.jpg